samiruggs/layoffs_data/README.md

 SET industry = 'Cars'
 WHERE company = 'Carvana'
 ```

-### Handling the NULL values of the numbers columns
+### Handling the NULL values of the number columns

 **Identify the NULL values**